bhargavlukhi/Appendix1/Appendix1.md

    security expertise.
 This is further complicated by heavy reliance on open source dependencies, which can make up a substantial portion, up to 80%, of the application's codebase in many CNAs.
    Publication details: Published in: Computer ( Volume: 54, Issue: 11, November 2021), Page(s): 47-57, Date of Publication: 25 October 2021

+ # Cloud Security Risks and Management Framework [ Richa Patel- 2185107 ]
+   Title: A RISK MANAGEMENT FRAMEWORK FOR CLOUD COMPUTING Author(s): Feng Xie, Yong Peng, Wei Zhao, Dongqing Chen, Xiaoran Wang, Xingmei Huo Affiliation(s): China Information Technology Security Evaluation Center, Beijing 100085, China, Beijing Institute of Technology, Beijing 100081, China
+   Abstract: This paper proposes a comprehensive framework consisting of five components to help cloud service providers better understand user requirements    and acquire trust.
+The framework is designed to address the distrust between users and cloud suppliers, and to mitigate security issues associated with      cloud computing.
+The basic three factors in risk assessment, assets, threats, and vulnerabilities, are demonstrated in the framework.
+The proposed
+   framework is expected to provide a useful tool for cloud service providers to manage risks and enhance security in cloud computing.
+   Publication detail: Proceedings of IEEE CCIS2012.